Chaconine: Ratio of ɑ-chaconine to ɑ-solanine in potato

-Research on Glycoalkaloids
+Research on glycoalkaloids

-Controlling Amount of Steroidal Glycoalkaloids in Potato
+Controlling the amount of steroidal glycoalkaloids in potatoes

-In 2014, a research group in Japan, from Institute of Physical and Chemical Research (or RIKEN) found genes for enzymes that are involved in the synthesis of cholesterol, cycloartanol, and related steroidal glycoalkaloids (SGAs), SSR2.
+In 2014, a research group in Japan from the Institute of Physical and Chemical Research (or RIKEN) found genes for enzymes that are involved in the synthesis of cholesterol, cycloartanol, and related steroidal glycoalkaloids (SGAs), SSR2.
 Since SGAs are biosynthesized from cholesterol, restricting those enzymes could reduce the amount of the SGAs in potato.

 Level of glycoalkaloids

-The research shows which process of treating potatoes affects the amount of glycoalkaloids (containing both solanine and chaconine more than 90%).
-The research did four processes which are boiling, baking, frying, and microwaving.
-As a result, it appears to be frying peel has the largest amount of glycoalkaloids (139–145 mg/100g of product) whereas others contained the average amount of 3 mg/100g product (See the original article for detailed values).
+The research studied the effects of different cooking techniques on the amount of glycoalkaloids (containing more than 90% of both solanine and chaconine).
+The techniques studied were boiling, baking, frying, and microwaving.
+The research found that fried peel has the largest amount of glycoalkaloids (139–145 mg/100 g of product), whereas potatoes prepared with other methods contained an average amount of 3 mg/100 g product.

-In another research, it showed the amount of SGAs is unaffected by baking, boiling, and frying.
-This research also shows very high level of SGAs with non-peeleed potato tubers (200 mg kg^-1 FM).
+Another research found the amount of SGAs is unaffected by baking, boiling, and frying.
+This research also showed very high level of SGAs with non-peeled potato tubers (200 mg kg−1 FM).

-In 2004, there was the research that investigate the change of the amount of α-chaconine and α-solanine over time (90 days).
-The result showed how the amount of both α-chaconine and α-solanine did not change significantly if it is kept in cold and dark place.
-The amount actually varied by little but the research concluded that it is due to the cultivar.
+In 2004, one study that investigated the change in the amount of α-chaconine and α-solanine over 90 days.
+The result showed how the amount of both α-chaconine and α-solanine did not change significantly if it is kept in a cold and dark place.
+While the amount varied slightly, the research concluded that it is due to the cultivar.

-The Analytical procedure for this experiment: Take 5 g of sample and homogenize with 15ml of methanol, then filter and make 50 ml of sample extract solution with methanol.
-Mix 5ml of sample with 12ml of water.
-Eluate by using Sep-Pak Plus C18 cartridge.
-Then dry and mix residue with 1ml of methanol and test the solution by HLPC.